 QUALIFI supports UK and international customers with training related to our qualifications.
-This support is available through a choice of training options offered through publications or through customised training at planning for the delivery of a new programme planning for assessment and grading developing effective assignments building your team and teamwork skills developing learner-centred learning and teaching approaches building in effective and efficient quality assurance systems.
+This support is available through a choice of training options offered through publications or through customised training at your centre.

 The support we offer focuses on a range of issues including: